AshrafGalibShaik/AshrafGalibShaik/README.md

 - 📫 How to reach me **ashrafgalibshaik@gamil.com**

-- 📄 Nah, I give jobs to people
+- 📄 Experience?
+Nah, I provide jobs to people

 - ⚡ Fun fact **Why code everything from scratch when AI exists?
 I’m not a loser, Lmfao**